anytizer/pragma.sqlite/README.md

 ![screenshot](resources/screenshot.png)

 It is a generic experimental product that shows:
-* Connecting to SQLite Database.
+* Connecting to SQLite Database using C# under [dotnet](https://dotnet.microsoft.com/) 7.
-* PRAGMA queries
+* PRAGMA queries.
+* CREATE info of a table.
+* Sample SQLs for insert, flag, delete kind of queries.

+## Samples
+See more information in [sample](sample/) for the attached database.